MAGICS-LAB/DNABERT_2/README.md

 ## 2. Model and Data

 The pre-trained models is available at Huggingface as `zhihan1996/DNABERT-2-117M`.
-[Link](https://huggingface.co/zhihan1996/DNABERT-2-117M).
+[Link to HuggingFace ModelHub](https://huggingface.co/zhihan1996/DNABERT-2-117M).
+[Link For Direct Downloads]().